OctopusDeploy/blog/blog/2021-03/continuous-delivery-of-octopus/index.md

 ## Nightly builds and continuous deployment

-For a while now, we've been on a long-term missing to increase the flow of work and reduce time to feedback across all our teams.
+For a while now, we've been on a long-term mission to increase the flow of work and reduce time to feedback across all our teams.
 At the start of 2021, we were still facing some key constraints:

-* Our deployment pipelines frequently suffered bit rot
+* Our deployment pipelines frequently suffered "bit rot".
-* Our code changes often sat on branches that lived longer than we wanted
+* Our code changes often sat on branches that lived longer than we wanted.

-As of this week, we've just delivered some key changes to help us ship faster and better quality releases.
+As of this week, we've delivered some key changes to help us ship faster and better quality releases.

 ### ⏩ We are now practicing [Continuous Deployment](https://en.wikipedia.org/wiki/Continuous_deployment) of Octopus Server, Tentacle and Octopus CLI to internal customer environments, and [Continuous Delivery](https://en.wikipedia.org/wiki/Continuous_delivery) to external customer environments.
 What does this mean you ask?